taichi-dev/soft2d-for-unity/Docs/English/Documentation.md

 ### Creating an Emitter
-An emitter is a device that can freely control the emission of bodies.
+An emitter is an object that can freely control the emission of bodies.
 For more details, see [Emitter](./Emitter.md).

 https://github.com/taichi-dev/soft2d-for-unity/assets/8120108/444ce93b-6727-4edb-80c2-81954cc613da